kodtld/Markov-s-Letters/documentation/testing.md

 ### Performance
 There's also performance tests for the generation of sentences:
-- Generating sentences with state==1.
+- Generating sentences with state == 1.
-- Generating sentences with state==2.
+- Generating sentences with state == 2.
-- Generating sentences with state==3.
+- Generating sentences with state == 3.

 ## Run tests
 ### Unittests